webplatform/docs/tutorials/your_first_look_at_javascript/index.md

 </script>
 </syntaxhighlight>

-However, for strict XHTML documents it is much more sensible not to embed any JavaScript but instead keep it in an external document.
+However, for strict XHTML documents, it is much more sensible not to embed any JavaScript but instead keep it in an external document.

 === Linking to an external JavaScript file ===